Aaron98990/ways-of-the-game/goalkeeper.md

 > The referee will decide when the goalkeeper has control of the ball and the eight seconds begin and will visually count down the last five seconds with a raised hand.
 >  _Law 12.3_

-It is accepted expected to not call the "controls the ball with the hand/arm for more than six seconds before releasing it" unless several warnings are given and until at least 12 seconds of control with the hand/arm - it is meant only for egregious/blatant cases.
+Verbal countdown also recommended.
+Personally, I would say countdown to negative two then punish the offense as I'm not looking to punish this.
 Referees should also remember the skill level of the players and the score of the game, when enforcing the rule.
+There is no sanction for this.

 ## After releasing